ShamalRathnayake/Roomy-IOT-BE/WEBSOCKET_README.md

 1. Start the server: `npm run dev`
 2. Open `websocket-test.html` in a browser
 3. Click "Connect" to establish WebSocket connection
+4. Enter a device ID and click "Register Device"
-4. When MQTT messages are received, sensor data will appear in real-time
+5. When MQTT messages are received for that device, sensor data will appear in real-time

 ### Manual Testing
 ```bash